kkneomis/Web-Security-I/sql_injections.md

 ```
 That's one quote too many!
 And sql being picky with syntax has no idea how to interpret that.
 If you ever get this result on any website, you are clear to wreak havoc (at your own risk, of course).

 For this next section, we'll switch from using the input field to messing with the url of the page.
 This will work because the input is being submitted though a GET request.
 Go ahead and give it a try!
-Instead of search using the input box, just replace everything after the "?title=" in the url with your search term.
+Instead of searching using the input box, just replace everything after the "?title=" in the url with your search term.
 You should get the same results as using the search box.

-###First, we'll try to guess how many tables are in database!
+###First, we'll try to guess how many tables are in the database!

 We can achieve this using sql's ORDER BY command.
 You can use it like so:
 ```